metatablecat/vmbridge/README.md

 # API

-`RBXScriptSignal CommandBarBridge.Unloading`

-Signalled when CommandBarBridge's injector unloads.

-CommandBarBridge cleans up what it can, but you should still use this when dealing with the injection unloading so that it can correctly be garbage collected.

-`CommandBarBridge:_Cleanup() -> ()`

-Used internally to unload the module.
-Do not call this as it will break everything.

 `CommandBarBridge:Listen() -> ()`

 Only used for command bar injection.
 Do not call this within plugins as it may have unspecified behaviour.